-In panel C, I examine whether the results are driven by differences in the occupational composition of kelurahan and desa.
-Voting behavior in Indonesia is sometimes driven by sectorial considerations.
-Traditionally, Golkar was considered the party of the civil servants and the army.
+the party of the civil servants and the army.
 If there is a higher proportion of civil servants in kelurahan than in desa, this could affect my results.
-Panel C of Table 5, displays the results when controlling for the occupational composition of desa and kelurahan.
+Column 7, displays the results when controlling for the occupational composition of desa and kelurahan.
 The occupational composition data comes from the National Socioeconomic Household Survey (SUSENAS).
 Since I only have this information for a subset of villages, the sample size is considerably smaller, and as a result, the statistical significance of some of the results is also smaller.
 However, the point estimates are very similar to the baseline results.

-7.3 Kecamatan (Subdistrict) Fixed Effects
+C. Kecamatan (Subdistrict) Fixed Effects